‘BB19’ Fans Get Ready To Vote For America’s Favorite Player, Awarding The Third Place Winner $25,000

 BB19 fans have tuned in all summer to watch the crazy antics going on in the Big Brother 19 house.
 The different personalities, the different game strategies, and the way Paul Abrahamian took control of the game.
 The time is almost here for fans to have a say and vote for America’s Favorite Player.

 BB19 fans have watched Paul be the puppet master of the game.
 He has worked each of the houseguests individually and as duos.
-He draws them into his plan, has them execute it, and sits back to wach the fireworks.
+He draws them into his plan, has them execute it, and sits back to watch the fireworks.
 He feels like he has kept his hands clean and will stand a chance with the jury for a well-played game.
 Even fans that aren’t Team Paul have to acknowledge he has played a near perfect season.

 Fans of BB19 will soon have the opportunity to cast votes for America’s Favorite Player.
-Fans on social media have been weighing in and a couple of names seem to be at the top of every poll.
+Fans on social media have weighed in, and a couple of names seem to be at the top of every poll.
 When Jessica and Cody were in the house, they were bullied by Josh at Paul’s instruction.
 Though neither of them really stepped up to play the game, only participating when they had to, it won them sympathy from fans.
 Though they were both evicted, fans remained solidly behind them for not following the herd and thinking for themselves.

 Of Jessica and Cody, fans are leaning towards Jessica, according to Romper.
 She did tell Paul and the rest of the houseguests that she would never turn on Cody, who was the only one she trusted, to make them happy and save herself.
 Even Julie Chen had complimented her gameplay and had been Team Jessica.